 Bellator is a more tournament-oriented promotion, as they are known for holding the 'Bellator Grand Prix'.

-Each fighter will start on one side of the bracket for their weight class, and if they win, they are able to advance to the next fight.
+Each fighter will start on one side of the bracket for their weight class, and if they win, they can advance to the next fight.

 If they lose, they are eliminated.

-This continues all the way until two fighters are able to fight for the championship belt.
+This continues until two fighters can fight for the championship belt.

 Although fighters and promoters don't know exactly who they will face next, they know it will be one of two people.